zencart/documentation/content/dev/plugins/encapsulated_plugins/converting.md

 description:
 weight: 80
 layout: docs
+type: codepage
 ---

+**Note:** In Zen Cart 1.5.7, only *admin* side plugins may be encapsulated.
+The intention is to support catalog side plugin encapsulation in Zen Cart 1.5.8.

 **Note** For simplicity, files like `license.txt`, `README.txt` and `docs` are omitted; no changes are made to those files, which are not deployed.